freenas/freenas-docs/userguide/directoryservices.rst

 :ref:`Active Directory options <ad_tab>` is enabled.
 This adds %brand% :ref:`SMB 'Bind IP Addresses' <global_smb_config_opts_tab>` DNS records to the Active Directory DNS when the domain is joined.
-Disabling :guilabel:`Allow DNS updates` requires updating the Active Directory DNS records manually.
+Disabling :guilabel:`Allow DNS updates` means that the Active Directory DNS records must be updated manually.

 Active Directory relies on Kerberos, a time-sensitive protocol.
 The time on the %brand% system and the Active Directory Domain Controller cannot